llyx97/Rosita/README.md

 The codes for KD are modified from [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT).

 The training procedure of different models is illustrated below.
-For more details, please refer to the paper.
+For more details of the experimental setup, please refer to the appendix of our paper.

 Requirements
 ========